un-clever/cli-library/experiments/simple2/README.md

 - simple-ish: grab a powerful idea--param types know how to parse themselves, and leverage it.
 Typings may be complex, but the implementation should be readable.
 - composeable: You can make a simple, single-command cli easily.
 You can combine several of these, without modification, into a variable-depth multi-commmand cli.

-command containers don't have flags, just shove that down into the actual excutable command
+command containers don't have flags, just shove flag inheritane down into the actual excutable command